creativeprojects/resticprofile/hugo/content/configuration/_index.md

 ## Path resolution in configuration

 All files path in the configuration are resolved from the configuration path.
 The big **exception** being `source` in `backup` section where it's resolved from the current path where you started resticprofile.

+Using the basic configuration from earlier, and taking into account that the configuration file is saved in the directory `/opt/resticprofile`, the password key file `password.txt` is expected to be found at `/opt/resticprofile/password.txt` no matter your current directory.

+## More information

+{{% children  %}}